NEW: U.S. Navy commander: Initial optimism over pulse signals becomes more cautious

 On Saturday, a Chinese ship reported that it detected a single pulse signal more than 300 miles farther south, also near the most recently projected flight path.
 Houston said the distance between the two reports made it unlikely the Chinese ship and Australian vessel detected the same signal, but added “in deep water, funny things happen with acoustic signals.”

 Why this may not be it

-“Unlike in air where sound travels in a straight line, acoustic energy – sound through the water – is greatly affected by temperature, pressure and salinity,” explained Peter Leavy, commander of the military task force conducting the search.
+“Unlike in air, where sound travels in a straight line, acoustic energy – sound through the water – is greatly affected by temperature, pressure and salinity,” said Peter Leavy, commander of the military task force conducting the search.
 “And that has the effect of attenuating, bending – sometimes through 90 degrees – sound waves.
 So it is quite possible and very hard to predict – it’s quite possible for sound to travel great distances laterally but be very difficult to hear near the surface of the ocean, for instance.”